Home Courses Dance MA Dance: Advanced Practice

 Gain workplace experience

 You will have opportunities to complete specific placements during this course.
 There are placements opportunities on the Pedagogical Approaches module where you can apply your teaching knowledge in areas including primary and secondary education or in a community setting.
-You could work with a youth dance group, or an older aged group such as Parkinson Group.
+You could work with a youth dance group, or an older aged group such as a Parkinson’s group.

 Careers